Kristen Bernard

 Responsibilities

 I am the director of the Veterinary Virology course for second year veterinary students.
-In addition, I teach the zoonotic diseases in the Regulatory Veterinary Medicine and Public Health course for third year veterinary students as well as various lectures in the SVM and UW campus.
+In addition, I give various lectures in the SVM and UW campus.
 My primary responsibility is research in virology with an emphasis on arthropod-borne and emerging viruses.

 Graduate Training